US tourists face fingerprinting, facial scans starting today (www.newsweek.com)

 I had a student visa for the UK back in 2018.
 I had to go to st.louis (3 hr drive) and get both my palms/fingers and my face scanned.

 When I arrived in the UK, the university also scanned my palms/fingers to make sure they matched.
 I can’t recall if my face was scanned again.
-I thought it was overkill but they apparently had a problem with people coming in with student visas and never attending university.
+I thought it was overkill but they said that they had a problem with people coming in with student visas and never attending university.

 I found this unlikely because to get my visa I had to not only prove I had enough finances for the tuition but living expenses amounting to around 30,000 USD.
 For the year I would be there.
 (I was getting fasfa loan money and they accepted this).